 - “Dear Jesus,”

 I’m not going to tell you exactly what to say when you pray… it’s a private conversation between you and God.
-In my post, How to Study the Bible (which is jammed pack with tips on getting started on studying the Bible) I used this prayer as an example of what you could pray during your quiet time:
+In my post, How to Study the Bible, I used this everyday language prayer as an example of what you could pray as a response to reading the Bible.

 “Hi Jesus, I read today about you healing a man that was blind.
 That’s kind of crazy to think about.
 Some people that are Christians seem to be all about healing and it seems fake, but it didn’t seem fake when you did it.
 I don’t know.
 I’m still not sure if it’s real, but you seemed really kind and like you noticed people and I like that about you.
 I’d like to be like that too….a person that helps others.
 Thanks for listening. -Amen”